Alicepinch/roots-cafe/README.md

 ![Ami responsive Screenshot](/docs/readme/ami-responsive.png)

 This website is built for Roots Cafe, a Vegetarian and Vegan Cafe.
-The website is built to inform users on what food the Cafe offers via the menu & gallery section.
-An about us section with some background on why this was started, and also the location for users to find the Cafe as well as a form to get in contact/book.
+This website is built to inform users of everything that they need to know about Roots Cafe and how they can visit or get in contact.

 ## Table of Index:
 - [UX](#ux)